lukamillion/ai-team/other/AO/README.md

 Bottleneck Data "AO" from Jühlich university.

-Data is converted to fixed-width format to work with the DataLoader.
+The original data is formated as seperated file.
+In order to work with the DataLoader we need a fixed with file.
+We used the [Skript](csv_to_fwf.py) to convert the Formating.

 naming convention: "ao-num1-num2_combine.txt":